-An intrepid member of our community worked for three months last year as a volunteer in Nepal.
+An intrepid member of our community worked for three months in 2016 as a volunteer in Nepal.
 A background in supporting children with learning disabilities had equipped Sue Brown with the skills to make a real difference there but that doesn’t mean it was all plain sailing!

 Sue blogged about her role at the Maitri Griya (House of Friendship) day centre for children with learning disabilities in Katmandu.
 These children mostly live in poverty and their families receive no support with their care.
 Many lost homes and family members in last year’s earthquake and parts of the Centre itself were damaged.
 Supplies, particularly of fuel, are difficult to obtain.

 Follow Sue’s blog from Nepal: